BrooksIan/CensusEcon/README.md

 5. In Zeppelin, download the Zeppelin Note [JSON file.](https://github.com/BrooksIan/CensusEcon) For assistance, please use the following [tutorial](https://hortonworks.com/tutorial/getting-started-with-apache-zeppelin/)

+### For Cloudera Data Science Workbench
+1. Log into CDSW and upload the project
+2. Open a terminal on a session and run the loaddata.sh

 ## License
 Unlike all other Apache projects which use Apache license, this project uses an advanced and modern license named The Star And Thank Author License (SATA).
 Please see the [LICENSE](LICENSE) file for more information.